ZacharyTinker/Riverwood-Governance/Policies/Electronic Voting.md

 For the purposes of this policy, the **Chair** shall be the Lead Pastor.

 The **Vice-Chair** shall be an elder chosen by the Governing Board at the first Governing Board meeting following the elections at the Annual Meeting.

-The Vice-Chair shall serve in this role until the next Vice-Chair is chosen by the Governing Board, unless the Governing Board determines otherwise.

 The **Governing Board Secretary** shall serve as the official process verifier and records keeper for electronic votes conducted under this policy.